 The trees are blooming, the grass is growing, and my allergies are going crazy, Spring has certainly sprung!
-With our mild winter here in Virginia, Spring has come at least three weeks earlier than normal.
 This is great news for those looking to get a head start on those annual maintenance items around the house.
 So where do you get started?
 Here are the top 10 things to get you off on the right foot!

 - Toss out your air fresheners and open up the windows.
 All winter you have had the house sealed up tight and you were forced to breathe in all those household items that off gas chemicals into the air.
 Worse yet, 75% of all U.S. Homes add chemical air fresheners to make their homes smell nice.
 Those chemicals have been linked to some nasty stuff if you breathe it often enough.
 So air out your home and get that fresh grass scent from the real thing.
 Replace your chemical air fresheners with baking soda or essential oils.
 Trade in the flowery scented plug-ins for fresh-cut flowers from your garden.

 - Install a clothes line in your back yard or basement.
 Consider this, every time you run a load of laundry in the dryer it sucks up five kilowatts of electricity per hour.
 Think of all the money you can save by letting a newly installed solar-powered air-cooled clothesline do the work for you!

 - Do a vampire (load) search in your home and free yourself of wasted energy.
 Most appliances stay plugged in all the time.
 Cell phone chargers, TV and computers are all in wait for you to need them.
 They stay in standby mode even when turned off leaking electricity, known as vampire loads.
 Kill this wastefulness for once and for all, unplug the devices when not in use or put them on a power strip and turn them off.